rvennam/kube-code-camp/Exercise3/README.md

 3. When you are done exploring the Kubernetes dashboard, in your CLI, enter `CTRL+C` to exit the `proxy` command.

+# Roll Back Apps
+1. If you decide that you want to undo your latest rollout, you can do so with the `kubectl rollout` command.
+Let's try that now:

+    ```
+    kubectl rollout undo deployment/hello-world
+    ```

+# Cleanup
-4. Ready to delete what you created before you continue?
+1. Ready to delete what you created before you continue?
 This time, you can use the same configuration script to delete both of the resources you created.

     ```
     kubectl delete -f healthcheck.yml
     ```

-5. Let's also clean up the images from the registry.
+2. Let's also clean up the images from the registry.

     ```
     ibmcloud cr image-rm $MYREGISTRY/$MYNAMESPACE/$MYPROJECT:2
     ibmcloud cr image-rm $MYREGISTRY/$MYNAMESPACE/$MYPROJECT:1
     ```

 Congratulations!
 You deployed the second version of the app.
 You had to use fewer commands to get the app up and running, you learned how health check works, and you edited a deployment, which is great!
-Lab 3 is now complete.
+You also learned how to undo a rollout and how to delete resources using a .yml file.
+Exercise 3 is now complete.